michaelpradel/LExecutor/README.md

 The output, i.e. the models for every epoch, training loss and validation accuracy, is stored in `./data/codeBERT_models_fine-grained`.

 By default, we train and use the models based on the fine-grained abstraction of values.
 To fine-tune the models based on the coarse-grained abstraction of values, set `value_abstraction` to `coarse-grained-deterministic` or `coarse-grained-randomized` in `./src/LExecutor/Hyperparams.py`.
 Then, replace `fine-grained` by `coarse-grained` in the steps 1-3 above.

-### Baselines

-### Pynguin

-Extract functions into individual files, see:

-`python -m lexecutor.evaluation.FunctionExtractor --help`
+### Effectiveness at Covering Code and Efficiency at Guiding Executions (RQ2 and RQ3)

+#### Datasets

+##### Open-source functions

+To gather a dataset of functions extracted from open-source Python projects, we proceed as follows:

+1. Execute `chmod +x get_function_bodies_dataset.sh`
+2. Execute `./get_function_bodies_dataset.sh`

+The output contains two extra versions of each function to fit the considered baseline approaches: 1) for functions that are methods, we wrapp them in a `Wrapper` class, otherwise we would not be able run Pynguin on them; 2) we add a function invocation to each function for them to be executed.
+This is required to run the code inside each function when running the baseline predictor based on Type4Py.

+The output is stored as follows: the repositories are stored in `./data/repos`; the randomly selected functions are stored in `./popular_projects_snippets_dataset`; the paths to the files in each version of the dataset are stored in `popular_projects_function_bodies_dataset.txt`, `popular_projects_functions_dataset.txt` and `popular_projects_functions_with_invocation_dataset.txt`.
+Finally, auxiliary information useful to calculate line coverage afterwards are stored in `wrapp_info.csv` and `aux_data_functions_with_invocation_dataset.csv`.

+##### Stack Overflow snippets

+To gather a dataset of code snippets from Stack Overflow, we proceed as follows:

+1. Create a folder to store the code snippets with `mkdir so_snippets_dataset`
+2. Execute `python get_stackoverflow_snippets_dataset.py --dest_dir so_snippets_dataset`
+3. To get the path of all the collected snippets, run `find ./so_snippets_dataset -type f -name "*.py" > so_snippets_dataset.txt`

+The output is stored as follows: the code snippets from Stack Overflow are stored in `./so_snippets_dataset` and their paths are stored in `so_snippets_dataset.txt`.

+#### Data generation

+1. Set the dataset under evaluation at `Hyperparemeters.py`

+2. Calculate the total lines in each file on the dataset under evaluation, e.g. `python -m lexecutor.evaluation.CountTotalLines --files popular_projects_function_bodies_dataset.txt`

+3. Instrument the files in the dataset under evaluation, e.g. `python -m lexecutor.Instrument --files popular_projects_function_bodies_dataset.txt --iids iids.json`

+4. Execute each predictor/baseline on the dataset under evaluation as follows:

+   1. Set `Runtime.py` to use the desired predictor.
+Some predictors/baselines require additional steps:
+      - For the predictors based on CodeT5 and CodeBERT, the value abstraction must also be set at `Hyperparemeters.py`
+      - For the predictor based on Type4Py, make sure that the docker image containing Type4Py's pre-trained model is running according to [this tutorial](https://github.com/saltudelft/type4py/wiki/Type4Py's-Local-Model)
+      - For the Pynguin baseline, execute the following steps:
-Create and enter a virtual environment for Python 3.10 (required by the newest Pynguin version):
+           1. Create and enter a virtual environment for Python 3.10 (required by the newest Pynguin version):

            `python3.10 -m venv myenv_py3.10`

            `source myenv_3.10/bin/activate`

-Run Pynguin on the extracted functions:
+           2. Generate tests with Pynguin for the extracted functions:

+           `mkdir pynguin_tests`

-`python -m lexecutor.evaluation.RunPyngiun --files dir_with_functions/*.py`
+           `python -m lexecutor.evaluation.RunPyngiun --files popular_projects_functions_dataset.txt --dest pynguin_tests`

+           3. Get the path of all the generated tests

+           `find ./pynguin_tests -type f -name "test_*.py" > pynguin_tests.txt`

+           4. Set the predictor to `AsIs` and the file_type to `TESTE` in `Runtime.py`

+   2. Create a folder to store the log files, e.g.:

+   `mkdir logs`

+   `mkdir logs/popular_projects_functions_dataset`

+   `mkdir logs/popular_projects_functions_dataset/RandomPredictor`

+   3. Execute `RunExperiments.py` with the required arguments, e.g. `python -m lexecutor.evaluation.RunExperiments --files popular_projects_functions_dataset.txt --log_dest_dir logs/popular_projects_functions_dataset/RandomPredictor`

+      For the Pynguin baseline, make sure to include `--tests` and give the path to the generated tests, i.e. `pynguin_tests.txt`, to `--files` when executing `RunExperiments.py`

+5. Process and combine the raw data generated

+`python -m lexecutor.evaluation.CombineData`

+#### Data analysis and plots generation
+TO DO: Add links to notebooks